 The cabins are very basic, so you will have to bring your own supplies.
 If you are trekking for a few days a water filter is advised rather than bringing along heavy water.
 Make sure you pack carefully but lightly to bring everything you need.

 The trail itself runs along resurrection creek, and there are beautiful views of the mountains in the distance.

 12. Kenai National Wildlife Refuge

-The information centre here will tell you all about the area and the animals and wildlife that reside within the protected area.
+The information center here will tell you all about the area and the animals and wildlife that reside within the protected area.

 Staff are happy to talk to you about the area, the wildlife and the history of Kenai.
-There are also informative videos to watch within the information centre.
+There are also informative videos to watch within the information center.

 You can see moose, bald eagles, black and brown bears and many other birds who call the refuge home.
 The area is very large, and the animals roam free. so you may or may not have any sightings upon your visit.

 Kenai’s oldest building, the parish house rectory was built in 1881.
 It is where the priest of the Russian Orthodox Church.